-a) declaration of the URL of public disclosure;

-b) public disclosure of the manufacturer documentation for at least one of the alternatives assessments required for conformance with Section 5.1.5, 5.2.3, or 5.2.4, by either:

-posting on a publicly accessible database such as the Substitution Support Portal (SUBSPORT)30 or the Interstate Chemicals Clearinghouse Database,21 or c) if the assessment is done as part of a partnership or industry consortium, the public disclosure identifies the other participating parties.
+- a) Declaration of the URL of public disclosure; - b) Public disclosure of the manufacturer documentation for at least one of the alternatives assessments required for conformance with Section 5.1.5, 5.2.3, or 5.2.4, by either: - posting on a publicly accessible database such as the Substitution Support Portal (SUBSPORT) or the Interstate Chemicals Clearinghouse Database, or - making accessible on the manufacturer's website. - c) If the assessment is done as part of a partnership or industry consortium, the public disclosure identifies the other participating parties.